Back to listing

 Sun Peaks Resort LLP's Eco Initiatives

-The three universal guiding principles for environmental sustainability are ReduceReuse, and Recycle.
-These three actions are implemented throughout the resort in an effort to minimize the impact on the surrounding area.
+Three universal guiding principles for environmental sustainability are reducereuse, and recycle.
+These three actions are implemented throughout the resort in an effort to minimize the impact of our operations.
+Examples include initiatives to reduce single-use plastic bottles, efforts to move to LED lighting across the resort, and research to understand CO2 emissions and sequestration possibilities.

 Eco Initiatives Elements: